 However, amputation can come with short and long-term side effects.
 For instance, it will take at least 3 to 6 months before the patient will be able to learn to use a prosthetic (artificial) arm or leg proficiently.
 And that is just the start of a long social and psychological rehabilitation.
 Oftentimes, with limb-salvage surgery, the patient can already bend the knee (or the affected body part) almost immediately.

 For children with tumours around the knee, a continuous passive motion (CPM) machine may be used to help improve motion.
 Rehabilitation and physical therapy for 6 to 12 months after the surgery can help the patient walk (with crutches or walker, initially) and then without any assistive devices eventually.

 Post-surgery complications can include slow healing of the surgical wound and infection.
 In some cases, the bank bone or the metal prosthetic device may require replacing as the body grows, or when implants lose fixation after many years of use.
 In addition, chemotherapy may also result in unpleasant side effects.
 Some of the likely side effects can include:

 - Hair loss

 - Fluid retention

-Fortunately, survival rate for osteosarcoma that has not spread to other parts of the body is at 60 to 80 percent.
+Fortunately, the survival rate for osteosarcoma that has not spread to other parts of the body is at 60 to 80 per cent.
 Also, osteosarcoma that develops in the leg or arm often has a better prognosis compared to those that develop in the shoulder blades, spine, ribs, or the pelvic bone.